-Make natural soap with French pink clay and beautifully scented essential oils that help balance the heart chakra.
+Make natural soap with French pink clay and beautifully scented essential oils.
 A lovely choice as a Valentine’s Day soap recipe

 Making soap with French Pink Clay

 I use all sorts of natural ingredients to color handmade soap — see a list of them over here.
-One of the best types, and longest lasting, are clays.
-They’re a naturally mined element that come in various shades from blue to green to in this recipe, pink.
-The rosy color comes from a trace mineral called iron (III) oxide, that you can tell from it’s red color is a sibling to common rust.
+One of the best types, and longest-lasting, are clays.
+They’re a naturally mined element that comes in various shades from blue to green to in this recipe, pink.
+The rosy color comes from a trace mineral called iron (III) oxide, which you can tell from its red color is a sibling to common rust.

 Just to make sure that no lumps of clay get into the soap bars I also add the clay to the lye water.
 This evenly disperses it, has no harmful effect on the clay, and lumps can be easily removed.
 That’s why you should definitely pass your lye water through a sieve before it makes its way into your soaping oils.